 Diet and Nutrition

 Puppies and young adults that get plenty of exercise may benefit from a diet rich in protein, while older or less active dogs may need a diet with added fiber and reduced fat to prevent them from gaining weight.
 Treats can be an important aid in training, but giving too many can cause obesity.
-Be sure to monitor your dog's weight.
-Obesity will shorten your pet's lifespan and predispose him to other health conditions.
+Be sure to monitor the dog's weight.
+Obesity will shorten your pet's lifespan and predispose it to other health conditions.
 If you notice your dog is gaining weight, discuss this with your veterinarian.
 Get recommendations for feeding schedules, amount of food, type of food, and exercise to keep your dog healthy.